gbelenky/semantic-kernel-agents/recruiting-agent-sk/README.md

 This application creates an intelligent recruiting assistant that can:
 - Answer questions about recruiting, interviewing, and hiring best practices
 - Generate tailored CVs for candidates based on job requirements
+- Simulate interviews with technical and professional skills questions
+- Analyze candidate fit and identify strengths and gaps for specific roles
 - Provide personalized recruiting guidance and advice
 - Assist with job matching and application processes